oasisfeng/island/setup.md

 1. `pm create-user --profileOf 0 --managed Island`

-   If succeed, you will be prompted with the ID of newly created user (usually 10 or above).
+   If it succeeds, you will be prompted with the ID of the newly created user (usually 10 or above).
 Remember it and replace the `<user id>` in following commands with this ID.

-   If you got "Error: couldn't create User", execute `setprop fw.max_users 10` first, then retry the command above.
+   If you got a message saying "Error: couldn't create User", execute `setprop fw.max_users 10` first, then retry the command above.

 2. `pm path com.oasisfeng.island`